Meet the Night Owls

 Caitlin's love for aerial started from an Instagram post.
 She was so mesmerized by it that she instantly went to Google to find a studio in the area that taught aerial silks.
 She stumbled across Night Owl Circus arts where she signed up for her first class and was immediately hooked.
 Growing up she always wanted to be a ballerina but was never allowed to take classes.
 She loved the gracefulness of ballet dancers and envied it as a child.
 Her favorite thing about aerial is being able to complete complex moves and be graceful while doing them.
 Caitlin is a mother to two beautiful children: four-year-old Colt, and one-year-old Cora.
 She hopes they will one day take aerial classes too, and fall in love with aerial like she did.
 Caitlin works as an Administrative Assistant in the Division of Health Professions at Northeast State Community College.

 Rhianna Smith is a professional actor, dancer, and aerialist originally from Johnson City, TN.
 She recently completed the MFA in Physical Theatre with Accademia dell'Arte in Arezzo, Italy, and also holds the BA in Theatre Arts from Hollins University.
 Past professional credits include Tecumseh!
 Outdoor Drama, National Theatre for Children, Prairie Fire Children's Theatre, The Public Theatre, and Marin Shakespeare Company.
 International credits include residencies with FLIC Scuola di Circo in Torino, Famile Floz in Berlin, and Divaldo Continuo in the Czech Republic.
 She has also trained extensively in Aerial Silks practice and performance, primarily with Night Owl Circus Arts.
-Rhianna is acting Artistic Director for Serendipity, and teaches flexibility and improvisational character development for aerialists.
+Rhianna was the Artistic Director for Serendipity, and teaches flexibility and improvisational character development for aerialists.

 Abby has been training in aerial arts for three years.
 She loves the challenge that silks provides for her body and mind.
 She has an associates degree in mathematics from Nnortheast State Community College.
 She received her RYT-200 Yoga Teacher Training in Johnson City in 2014, and RYT-500 in India in 2016.
 She teaches classes in aerial yoga, and paddle board yoga.
 In her spare time, she loves to travel and take new yoga classes.
 Abby lives at home with her husband, Chris, her four month old daughter Melanie, her dog, Mia, and her pig, Wilbur.